BatrixBT/Backpack-Prediction-Challenge/README.md

-# Backpack Weight Prediction using XGBoost & CatBoost
+# Backpack Weight Prediction using XGBoost & CatBoost | Playground Series - Season 5, Episode 2

 ## **Overview**
 This project is part of a Kaggle competition where the goal is to predict backpack weights based on given features.
 The solution leverages **XGBoost** and **CatBoost** for regression, along with hyperparameter tuning using **Optuna**.